- Passing is extremely important

 - November 3, 2021 at 6:13 pm #121153DeeAnn HopingsAMBASSADOR

 This is a very significant thing that many trans people agonize over.
 The important thing is to figure out what works for you.
-Some are of the opinion that you MUST pass, but that thought process creates a lot of terrible feeling for those who don’t.
+Some are of the opinion that you MUST pass, but that thought process creates a lot of terrible feelings for those who don’t.
 To me that is unfair.
 For sure folks need to do what they feel is best, but trying to extend that to what we all must do isn’t appropriate.

 - November 3, 2021 at 3:48 am #121111Michelle LawsonMANAGING AMBASSADOR